Kimberly Hirsch • April 29, 2024

 Lyme Disease Prevention

-How can Lyme Disease be Treated?
+How Can Lyme Disease Be Treated?

 Antibiotics – A 2-3 week antibiotic course is the most common treatment for early-stage Lyme Disease.
 Antibiotics are also used to treat later-stage Lyme but for longer courses.
-Intravenous antibiotics may be used for later-stage Lyme Disease.
+Intravenous antibiotics may be recommended for later-stage Lyme Disease.

 • Ozone Therapy